Igorkowalski94/eslint-plugin-project-structure/README.md

 ### **`"rules"`**: `<Record<string, Rule> | undefined>` <a id="rules"></a>

-A place where you can add your custom rules.
+A place where you can add your custom rules.<br>
 The key in the object will correspond to [**`ruleId`**](#ruleid), which you can then use in many places.

 ```jsonc